ergon/airlock-helm-charts/charts/microgateway/README.md

   tlsSecretName: "microgatewaytls"
 ```

-# Examples
+## Examples
-Here are some examples of how the microgateway could be installed.
+Here are some examples of how the Microgateway could be installed.
 Depending on the requirements and knowledge level, one or the other example may be more suitable for your environment.

-## <a name="dsl-configuration-examples"></a>DSL Configuration Examples
+### DSL Configuration Examples
-The chapter [DSL Configuration](#dsl-configuration) already described how to configure the DSL with the helm chart.
+The chapter [DSL Configuration](#dsl-configuration) already described how to configure the DSL with the Helm Chart.
-In the following chapters, various examples of these configuration options are given to help you better understand the DLS mechanism in order to use it as efficiently as possible.
+In the following chapters, various examples of these configuration options are given to help you better understand the DSL mechanism in order to use it as efficiently as possible.
 Depending on the requirements of the Microgateway configuration, a different DSL must be created.

-### Simple setup example
+#### Simple setup example
 The Simple Setup assumes that it has a virtual host, mapping and backend each.
 For the Simple Setup all settings `config.*` are available.
 Thus, the user does not have to write and provide his own DSL.
-The generation of the DSL with the required values is done by the helm chart.
+The generation of the DSL with the required values is done by the Helm Chart.

 simple-values.yaml
 ```